dihan922/unblocked/README.md

 The website concept and outreach with testers was contributed by Jayden Pagsolingan.

 ## Future Plans
 Since the current website uses pure JavaScript, I plan to overhaul the site using the MERN stack.
-This overhaul will allow for better data management and open the door for integrating an AI API.
+This overhaul will allow for better data management and open the door for API integration.

 ## Getting Started